ONSdigital/sdc-int-common/util-framework/README.md

 # ONS SDC Integrations Event Publisher
-This project contains a utility class for creating and publishing SDC events of any type using GCP pub/sub.
+This project contains utility classes for publishing and retrieving events used by cucumber tests using GCP pub/sub.